Spread the love

 And all he wanted in exchange was for us to say “Goodie, goodie, goodie” when the Tigers won, and he wanted to share his stories when he was driving and hold our hands when we stopped by to visit.
 He loved us so much.

 I can’t be at his graveside today.
-Sis and I checked it out this spring when we went to his 97-year-old sister’s funeral.
+Sis and I checked it out when we went to his 97-year-old sister’s funeral.
 We did that to represent our branch of the family tree – his branch.
 We said a prayer, and I swallowed that lump in my throat I always get when I go to that grave side.
 There’s something about being so close to those arms that used to hold me without being able to feel them again that is always hard for me.
 If I could be there, I would bring flowers, sit for a spell and remember and be thankful.

 They say girls will marry a man like their dad.
 Mr. Pete becomes more and more like my grandpa every year.
 He’s involved in the church, he sings bass, he fixes stuff, he plays with the kids, he helps people out – he’s just like my grandpa.